ValKmjolnir/Nasal-Interpreter/README.md

 ## __Introduction__

 __[Nasal](http://wiki.flightgear.org/Nasal_scripting_language)__
-is an ECMAscript-like programming language that used in [FlightGear](https://www.flightgear.org/).
+is an ECMAscript-like language that used in [FlightGear](https://www.flightgear.org/).
 This language is designed by [Andy Ross](https://github.com/andyross).

 The interpreter is totally rewritten by [ValKmjolnir](https://github.com/ValKmjolnir) using `C++`(`-std=c++11`)